daronphang/programming-resources/golang/databases/sql.md

 db.SetConnMaxLifetime(duration)		Max time a conn can be reused
 ```

-- Executing two consecutive statements on a single DB might open two connections and executed separately.
+- Executing two consecutive statements on a single DB might open two connections and executed separately
-- Connections are recycled fast and setting a high number of idle connections can reduce this churn, and helps keep connections around for reuse.
+- Connections are recycled fast and setting a high number of idle connections can reduce this churn, and helps keep connections around for reuse